Automattic/wp-calypso/client/landing/stepper/README.md

 This creates a couple of restrictions.

+To maintain the reusability and simplicity of this framework it is important that flow-specific styling changes be made to a `flow` stylesheet or in `global.scss`.
+Each step should have the basic styling necessary to operate on its own just like a package.

+And each step should only get flow-level state from a store (not props).
 ## State management
-Steps shouldn't have any props other than `navigation` prop which contains the return value of `useStepNavigation`.
+Steps shouldn't have any props other than the `navigation` prop which contains the return value of `useStepNavigation`.
 This object (`navigation`) allows the step to `submit` when done or to move to other steps or to `goNext`, `goBack`, etc..

 The rationale behind this is the following:

-1. **Small API**: when steps have such little API surface area.
-They can be reused easily.
+1. **Small API**: when steps have such small API surface area, they can be reused easily.
 2. **Centralized state**: the `useStepNavigation` hook makes decisions based on the entire flow's state, so the state has to be centralized, i.e: lives entirely in the `onboard` store (or any store inside `packages/data-stores`).

-All the state should be either the onboarding store, or in the internal state of the step.
-This creates a flat data tree that is exactly one level deep.
-This allows the steps to be easy to make and to reuse without any added effort.
+All the state should be either in the onboarding store or the internal state of the step.
+This creates a flat data tree that is exactly one level deep and allows steps to be easily created and re-used.

-It takes five minutes to add a new field to the onboarding store.
-Such as `intent` or `storeType`.
+It takes five minutes to add a new field to the `onboard` store.
+Such as [`intent`](../../../packages/data-stores/src/onboard/reducer.ts) or [`storeType`](../../../packages/data-stores/src/onboard/reducer.ts).

 ## Preferring packages
-When creating new code, it's highly-encouraged to put it packages, whether existing like `onboarding` or new packages that you create.
+When creating new code, it's highly-encouraged to put it into packages, whether existing like `onboarding` or new packages that you create.
 This allows us to create flows in the future that live in wp-admin or wherever.

 ## Help and feedback
 Please feel free to reach out to Team Vertex for any feedback or if you need help.